bbatsov/batsov.com/_posts/2012-04-06-melpa-homebrew-emacs-edition.markdown

 You simply have to fork the [official repo](https://github.com/milkypostman/melpa), modify `pkglist`, send a pull request and `package.el` compatible packages will be built automatically for you on MELPA's server (you can also build the packages locally to test if everything is OK with your recipes).
-Sure it's not as easy as submitting a package via a web UI, but it's a much more robust approach.
-It also eliminates a common problem in Marmalade - there only the original uploader (+ people selected by him) can update a package.
+Sure, it's not as easy as submitting a package via a web UI, but it's a much more robust approach.
+It also eliminates a common problem in Marmalade - there only the original uploader (+ people selected by them) can update a package.
 Often the original uploaders are very hard to find...

 To use MELPA with Emacs 24 (or a recent version of `package.el`) just